aliejabbari/Advanced-Neuroscience/README.md

 During the fourth week of the course, we will explore methods for manipulating neural activity to establish causal relationships between brain activity and behavior.
 We will discuss the strengths and limitations of different methods, such as optogenetics and pharmacology, and examine the ethical implications of manipulating brain activity.

 ### Readings:
-* Millisecond-timescale, genetically targeted optical control of neural activity
+* [Millisecond-timescale, genetically targeted optical control of neural activity](https://github.com/aliejabbari/Advanced-Neuroscience/blob/main/causal%20manipulation%20(Week4)/Papers/Diesseroth_Boyden_Optognetic_2005_NatureNeuro.pdf)

-* Transcranial Magnetic Stimulation: A Primer by Mark Hallett
+* [Transcranial Magnetic Stimulation: A Primer by Mark Hallett](https://github.com/aliejabbari/Advanced-Neuroscience/blob/main/Noise%20correlation%20(Week3)/Papers/Pouget_Averbeck_2006._NeuralCorrelationPopulationCodingpdf.pdf)

-* A history of optogenetics: the development of tools for controlling brain circuits with light Edward S. Boyden
+* [A history of optogenetics: the development of tools for controlling brain circuits with light Edward S. Boyden](https://github.com/aliejabbari/Advanced-Neuroscience/blob/main/causal%20manipulation%20(Week4)/Papers/History%20of%20Optognetics_Boyden_2011.pdf)

 ---